arfc/2025-yardas-scipy/initial_submission.md

 fission in certain nuclides like U235.
 The fission reaction causes the nucleus to break apart, releasing both energy and new nuclides, many of which are radioactive isotopes of smaller elements.
 This process is referred to as depletion or burnup.
-We model this process to design and lisence new reactors as depletion can effect performance and determines when the fuel must be shuffled or replaced.
+We model this process to design and license new reactors as depletion can effect performance and determines when the fuel must be shuffled or replaced.
 The typical approach to modeling depletion requires solving the neutron transport equation to obtain reaction rates which govern the material